Director, Centre for Exploration Geophysics

 Sinem is a Research Fellow with over ten years of combined experience in applied geophysics; with skills in seismic data analysis, processing and interpretation.
 Sinem received her MSc in Geophysical Engineering from Istanbul Technical University in 2011 and her PhD in Exploration Geophysics at Curtin University in 2015.
 She contributes significantly to several collaborative research projects, including an ongoing research project with CO2CRC that focuses on carbon dioxide geosequestration and involves multiple industry and international partners.
 She has participated as a key researcher in DET CRC and Southwest Hub geosequestration projects funded by the Australian National Low Emissions Coal Research and Development (ANLEC R&D).
 Sinem has experience in providing consultancies on designs data management, analysis and processing with conventional geophones and distributed acoustic sensors.

 Alexey is a Research Fellow with a petroleum engineering background who has work experience in oil and gas and research and engineering companies.
-Alexey received a Master’s in Petroleum Engineering and Applied Geophysics in 2014 from Moscow Institute of Physics and Technology; and in 2019 he was conferred a PhD in Exploration Geophysics from Curtin University.
-He completed his doctorate degree working on rock physics of shales and sandstones.
-Alexey has experience working with industry on CO2 injection monitoring; 2D and 3D surface seismic and VSP processing; seismic interpretation.
+Alexey received a Master’s in Petroleum Engineering and Applied Geophysics in 2014 from Moscow Institute of Physics and Technology and in 2019 was conferred a PhD in Exploration Geophysics from Curtin University.
+He completed his doctorate degree working on the rock physics of shales and sandstones.
+Alexey also has experience working with industry on CO2 injection monitoring, 2D and 3D surface seismic and VSP processing, and seismic interpretation.
 Alexey currently contributes as a researcher to CO2CRC and MinEx CRC projects.

 Michael has held a position as Research Fellow at Curtin since 2015.
-His areas of research involve Nuclear Geophysics and Borehole instrumentation and his skills and expertise are in simulation and modelling, mathematical programming and instrumentation.
-In 2000 Michael received his PhD in Physics from University College Dublin which focused on gamma-ray astronomy.
+His areas of research involve nuclear geophysics and borehole instrumentation.
+His skills and expertise are in simulation and modelling, mathematical programming, and instrumentation.
+In 2000 Michael received his PhD in Physics from University College Dublin, which focused on gamma-ray astronomy.